Cogut Institute for the Humanities

 Funding Opportunity

 The New England Humanities Consortium (NEHC), of which the Cogut Institute is a member, is offering competitive seed grants for research initiatives in the humanities that seek to capitalize on the collaborative network and potential of the consortium.
+Applications seeking to sustain, and build on, previously funded NEHC initiatives that demonstrated success are also welcome.
 Awards of up to $5,000 will be made.

 The New England Humanities Consortium (NEHC) promotes and strengthens intellectual collaboration, interdisciplinary exchange, and innovative educational, intercultural, and curricular programming among New England Humanities centers and institutes, and the faculty, students, and regional, national, and global communities they serve.